kyverno/kyverno-json/website/docs/policies/explicit-bindings.md

                 Team: ($expectedTeam)
 ```

-Finally, we can always access the current resource, policy and rule being evaluated using the builtin `$resource`, `$policy` and `$rule` bindings.
+Finally, we can always access the current payload, policy and rule being evaluated using the builtin `$payload`, `$policy` and `$rule` bindings.
 No protection is made to prevent you from overriding those bindings though.